-Adding your business name and address helps build credibility with customers, and can help Commerce emails, like order and shipping confirmations, avoid spam filters.
+Adding your business name and address helps build credibility with customers, and can help emails, like Email Campaigns and order and shipping confirmations, avoid spam filters.
 In addition, including this information may help you meet legal requirements, such as the FTC CAN-SPAM Act.

 I don't want to share my address

 For your business address, you should include a valid physical postal address.
 If you don't have a business address you feel comfortable sharing (for example, if you work from home), there are a few options.